godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 the extension, and then push the tag to the ``r_platform_variants`` array so the editor can know that you did.

-For an example, let's say we save a different material for mobile platform.
+For example, let's say we save a different material for mobile platform.
 We would need to do something like the following:

 ::